 The name Augustana derives from the origin of the Lutheran Church.
 The Latin name for the Augsburg Confession, the Reformation document drawn up in 1530, is Confessio Augustana.
 An excellent reference to the early history of the College is A Profession of Faith, by the sixth President of the College, Dr. Conrad Bergendoff.
-The book is available both in the library and in the Runestone Bookstore.
 Nine Presidents have served Augustana since its founding in 1860.
 Its current President, Andrea Talentino, was elected in 2022.